 Learn from the experts.
 Don't forget that these events can also be great for finding new mentors that you can actually connect with, hang with in the future, and learn from!
 Surrounding yourself with successful people is a great way to adopt their attitudes and business principles.
 This attitude will help you not to see other people in closely related businesses as 'competition,' the good ones who are rocking this event can be learned from!
 So rock your conversations with the guests at the event, but make sure you have a learning ear and eye out on the business leaders, too.

 Build rapport.
 If my background in education has taught me anything, it's that building rapport with students, parents and co-workers is extremely valuable to success.
 It helps you build credibility with people, it helps you understand who THEY are and what their needs/wants/desires are, and it can foster common ground if you're asking the right questions.
 In the business world, it is no different!
 Think about how much easier it might to ask for contact information once you've got a conversation started, plus when you reach out to them after the event, you'll be the one that stood out to them.
-Get inspired by some of the best relationship building tips with our Community over Competition collection!

 I hope these tips are helpful and that your next networking event is a huge success!
 Planting seeds and helping them to grow is a huge part of your business.
 I hope you find lots of different strategies that help you stand out from the crowd and build a beautiful garden for your business.

 Building relationships is my jam and I teach you how to make it yours, too.
 Join my free Facebook community for weekly trainings and conversations on how to build a successful business!